Interim Director of Equity and Title IX/Title IX Coordinator

 Equity and Title IX Office Assistant

 As the Equity and Title IX Office Assistant, Betsy enjoys supporting students, staff and faculty as well as the Student Development office by assisting operations and compliance.
-After graduating from Iowa State University with a degree in Hospitality Management, she spent the following 12 years in the service minded field of Event Sales and Management.
+After graduating from Iowa State University with a baccalaureate in Hospitality Management, she spent the following 12 years in the service minded field of Event Sales and Management.
 She enjoys supporting individuals, problem solving and being a part of all the opportunities Student Development and Wheaton provide.
-Betsy is an active member of Community Fellowship Church in West Chicago, where she serves on the Missions Team and teaches 1-4 grade children’s ministry.
+Betsy is an active member of Community Fellowship Church in West Chicago, where she serves on the Missions Team.
 She and her husband Jeff enjoy outdoor adventures and watching epic movies with their three children.
 Together they are often found organizing entertaining outings for friends and family.
 Above all, Betsy's greatest desire is for her children and others to know Jesus and His forgiveness and love for them.